rpgreview/papersandpaychecks/pnp.md

 ## 2.7 Special Equipment

+Normal equipment gives expected functionality and benefits, often with game system abstractions that match normal expectations of the equipment in question.
+"Special equipment" provides benefits that outside of this range.
+As a result they are incredible rare and expensive and should be treated like exotic 'magic items'.
+Why is this so?
+Because they *are* actually characters, like the "Monsters" in section 3.8, sapient spirits entrapped in prosaic items.
+As a result, they have intellectual characteristics and psychological dispositions, and will whisper suggestions in the minds of their holders.

-**Armani Suit**
+**Armani Suit of Integrity**

+INT 11 (+0), WIS 16 (+2), CHA 18 (+4), E+2 N+1 F+3 P+1 (Champion)

+At first sight this appears to be a rather scintillating version of Orator's Attire (2.6, clothing), indeed, it does provide a +3 to Inspire.
+In addition however it provides an automatical Intellect Fortress (1.7, perks) without the spoken invocation simply by being in the presence of one so attired.
+It also provides +2 CHA to the wearer.
+However, the Suit of Integrity is also determined that the wearer lives up to their inspiring charisma as will make suggestions of honesty to the wearer.
+It will attempt a psychological attack against the wearer if they lie outright, and will darken when the character attempt to weasel their way out of a situation by being not-quite-honest.
+ENC 1, costs $4000

+> Miranda: Ummm that was incredible.
+Was it good for you?
+Fletcher: I've had better.
+*Liar, Liar* (1997)

-**Charles Atlas Manual of Bodily Strength**
+**Charles Atlas Manual of Bodily Strength, Annotated**

 "The Insult that Made a Man out of Mac"!
 A manual that will train, from one strategic turn a day, into a Strength bonus.
 Every 10 days that a character makes use of the manual they will gain +1 STR, up to a maximum of +4.
-If a character misses a strategic turn they lose two day's value and will lose musculture if they do not.
-The Manual of Bodily Strength has an ENC of 1 and costs $2000.
+The Manual of Bodily Strength has an ENC of 1 and costs $4000.

 **Little Black Cocktail Dress**

-**Knuth's The Art of Computing Programming**
+**Knuth's The Art of Computing Programming, Annotated**

 > *On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.*